-Customers deploying Red Hat OpenStack Platform 11 have the option to choose between a centralized routing model or DVR for their Red Hat OpenStack Platform deployment.
-While DVR is fully supported and available as a configuration option, Red Hat OpenStack Platform 11 director still defaults to centralized routing.
+Customers deploying Red Hat OpenStack Platform have the option to choose between a centralized routing model or DVR for their Red Hat OpenStack Platform deployment.
+While DVR is fully supported and available as a configuration option, Red Hat OpenStack Platform director still defaults to centralized routing.

 It is important to note that both centralized routing and DVR are valid routing models, and each has its own set of advantages and disadvantages.
-Customers are advised to use this document to carefully plan whether centralized routing or DVR will better suit their needs.
+Customers are advised to use this document to carefully plan whether centralized routing or DVR is better suit their needs.

 14.1.
-Overview of Layer 3 Routing
+OVERVIEW OF LAYER 3 ROUTING